-We have policies for pre-approval of all audit and non-audit services to be provided to us by our independent auditor and its member firms.
-Under these policies, all audit and non-audit services to be performed by our independent auditor must be approved by the Audit Committee in advance.
+We have policies for pre-approval of all audit and non-audit services to be provided to us by our independent registered public accounting firm and its member firms.
+Under these policies, all audit and non-audit services to be performed by our independent registered public accounting firm must be approved by the Audit Committee in advance.
 A proposal for audit and non-audit services must include a description and purpose of the services, estimated fees and other terms of the services.
-To the extent a proposal relates to non-audit services, a determination that such services qualify as permitted non-audit services and an explanation as to why the provision of such services would not impair the independence of our independent auditor are also required.
+To the extent a proposal relates to non-audit services, a determination that such services qualify as permitted non-audit services and an explanation as to why the provision of such services would not impair the independence of our independent registered public accounting firm are also required.
 Any engagement letter relating to a proposal must be presented to the Audit Committee for review and approval, and the Chairman of the Audit Committee may sign, or authorize an officer to sign, such engagement letter.

-All services provided by our independent auditor in 2010 were pre-approved by the Audit Committee.
+All services provided by our independent registered public accounting firm in 2012 and 2011 were pre-approved by the Audit Committee.

 The affirmative vote of a majority of the shares represented at the Annual Meeting and actually voting on this proposal is required for the approval of the proposal.
-Because only a majority of shares actually voting is required to approve Proposal 2, abstentions and broker non-votes will have no effect on the outcome of the voting on this proposal.
+Because only a majority of shares actually voting is required to approve Proposal 2, broker non-votes will have no effect on the outcome of the voting on this proposal.
+Abstentions will have the legal effect of a vote against this proposal.

-OUR BOARD OF DIRECTORS RECOMMENDS THAT STOCKHOLDERS VOTE "FOR" RATIFICATION OF THE APPOINTMENT OF DELOITTE & TOUCHE LLP AS OUR INDEPENDENT AUDITOR FOR THE FISCAL YEAR ENDING DECEMBER 31, 2011.
+OUR BOARD OF DIRECTORS RECOMMENDS THAT STOCKHOLDERS VOTE "FOR" RATIFICATION OF THE APPOINTMENT OF DELOITTE & TOUCHE LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2013.